 - Spending less time with friends and family

-Heroin use not only affects the individual consuming the drug, but it can have side effects which affect friends and family members as well.
+Heroin use not only affects the individual consuming the drug, but it can have side effects that affect friends and family members as well.

 National Institute on Drug Abuse.
 “Heroin Facts” 2018.
 Accessed May 22, 2019.
 MedlinePlus.
 “Heroin Overdose: MedlinePlus Medical Encyclopedia.”
 2015.
 Accessed May 22, 2019.
 MedlinePlus.
 “Substance Use Disorder: MedlinePlus Medical Encyclopedia.”
 2013.
 Accessed May 22, 2019.